 • Interprofessional learning approach

-Doctorate - BSN to Doctor of Nursing Practice
+BSN to DNP - BSN to Doctor of Nursing Practice (Family Nurse Practitioner)

-The BSN to Doctor of Nursing Practice (DNP) program at Northeastern University, with a concentration in Family Nurse Practitioner, is designed for registered nurses holding a BSN.
-This hybrid program blends online and on-campus learning, focusing on advanced practice nursing, leadership, and evidence-based practice.
-It prepares graduates for high-demand roles in healthcare, emphasizing patient care improvement and leadership in complex healthcare systems.
-Admission requires a BSN, 3.0 GPA, current RN licensure, and relevant clinical experience.
-The program is accredited by the Commission on Collegiate Nursing Education, ensuring a high-quality education that meets industry standards.
+The BSN to Doctor of Nursing Practice program at Northeastern University features a Family Nurse Practitioner concentration designed for registered nurses holding a BSN.
+This hybrid program combines online and on-campus learning to develop advanced practice nursing skills, leadership abilities, and evidence-based practice expertise.
+Accredited by CCNE, it prepares graduates for high-demand healthcare roles and requires a BSN, 3.0 GPA, current RN licensure, and relevant clinical experience for admission.

 • Hybrid learning format